Rolls-Royce Boeing 747-200 flying test bed N787RR (Image: Rolls-Royce)

 Boom Overture Supersonic Airliner

-Aviation engineering news
+Aviation engineering and leasing news

 Rolls-Royce withdraws from Boom supersonic project